Acupuncturist Bios

 I came across acupuncture while traveling in Thailand early in 2005.
 The effects of my treatments were so miraculous and profound that by the time I returned to the United States, I had decided to become an acupuncturist.
 All these years later, I feel very lucky to be able to offer the benefits of acupuncture to my local Oakland community.
-When I’m not at work, I’m usually hanging out with my daughter and my son who are both super fun.
+When I’m not at work, I’m usually hanging out with my wife, my daughter, and my son who are all super fun.
 You might see us smelling flowers in the Morcom Rose Garden.
-I also enjoy listening to my vinyl collection, sipping my fresh direct trade coffee, and cooking and eating delicious food.
+I also enjoy listening to large my vinyl collection, sipping my fresh direct trade coffee, and cooking and eating delicious food.
 I am a simple man with sophisticated tastes.
-I work in the Grand Ave clinic Monday, Tuesday and Thursday.
+I work in the Grand Ave. clinic Monday, Tuesday and Thursday.

 After completing my BS in Biology at San Diego State University I briefly worked as a cellular biologist, but it didn’t take long for me to realize this was not my calling.
 Therefore I decided to change paths and pursue my lifelong interest in the healing arts.
 This deviation brought me back to my hometown, Santa Cruz, where I spent four years studying Chinese Medicine, and I couldn’t be happier with this career decision.
 I’ve found such fulfillment providing assistance to individuals on their path to wellness, and am continually amazed by the transformations that can occur with the inspiration of just a few little needles.
 When I first moved to Oakland, I found OAP as a patient, quickly fell in love with the community feel, and am delighted to be able to give back as a practitioner.
 In my spare time you’ll find me tending veggies in the garden, road tripping, goofing around with my kids, and dancing whenever I can.
 I work at the Laurel Ave clinic.